sihanchen01/cp3407/README.md

   <img src="./image/idea.png">
 </p>

-### Write's block happen to all of us, to minimized that, let IDEA Generator, an AI story and picture engine powered by OpenAI, be the source for your next inspiration!
+### Writer's block happen to all of us, to minimized that, let IDEA Generator, an AI story and picture engine powered by OpenAI, be the source for your next inspiration!

 ## Flowchart
 ```mermaid